verivital/VandyCPS/README.md

 Yufei Yan (participated in 2018) <br />

-**PLEASE ADD YOUR NAMES**

-Hopefully you won't get too lost as I try to explain how this is set up.

 ## Organization
 The repo is split up into 2 different folders.
 1. The folder _setup_ contains bash scripts and a make file for setting up the Intel Aero RTF drone from a fresh Ubuntu distro.
 For more information about that, scroll down the the __Setup__ section.